Long-Term Noise Characterization of Narrowband Power Line Communications: Related Work

 To overcome this limitation, the authors in~\cite{nassar2012cyclostationary} proposed a cyclostationary noise model for \ac{NB-PLC} that accounts for both the time and the frequency properties of the measured noise.
 Specifically, the cyclostationarity period of the \ac{NB-PLC} noise is partitioned into several temporal regions, each of them containing the generated noise as a stationary colored Gaussian process.
 In this way, every region is characterized by a particular \ac{PSD}, that is fitted to the actual noise measurements.
 Although the proposed model provides a good fitting for the measured \ac{NB-PLC} noise, the authors in~\cite{elgenedy2016cyclostationary} highlighted two severe drawbacks: (i) instead of relying on a mathematical model, the number of stationary temporal regions (together with the regional boundaries) are inferred by visually inspecting the measured noise spectrogram; and (ii) the noise process within each region is carried out independently of the other regions, thus ignoring any possible cross-correlation between the different noise processes across the regions.
 To address these drawbacks, in the same study, the authors synthesized the \ac{NB-PLC} noise samples by relying on a frequency-shift filter, which was designed to shape an input white noise spectrum extracted from the experimental noise measurements.
 Even by keeping the same computational complexity of~\cite{nassar2012cyclostationary}, the model proposed in~\cite{elgenedy2016cyclostationary} exhibited a performance gain in terms of the \ac{NMSE} in the cyclic autocorrelation.

 In~\cite{andreadou2009modeling}, the authors proposed a simulated noise model that describes the noise affecting a communication system using the \ac{OFDM} modulation of a power line channel.
-The proposed model, which is easily implementable in computer simulations, takes account of the statistical properties of the component parameters and depicts the features of both the background and the impulsive noise.
+The proposed model, which is easily implementable in computer simulations, takes account of the component parameters' statistical properties and depicts the features of both the background and the impulsive noise.

 A statistical model for the asynchronous impulsive noise in \ac{PLC} networks was put forward in~\cite{nassar2011statistical}.
 The authors first exploited the physical properties of the \ac{PLC} network to derive a statistical-physical model of the instantaneous statistics of asynchronous noise, and then validated the distribution by relying on both simulated and measured \ac{PLC} noise data.
 Impulsive noise in (indoor) \ac{NB-PLC} was also studied in~\cite{gassara2015novel}, in which the authors proposed a stochastic model to provide an accurate characterization.
-The first phase consisted of extracting both the pulses and their characteristic parameters, which eventually compose four empirical classes.
-The majority of the pulses were grouped in the first class, which contained single pulses in the form of damped sinusoids with pseudo-frequencies below 500 KHz.
-Then, the authors determined which distributions most effectively fit the data.
+They first extracted both the pulses and their characteristic parameters, composing four empirical classes.
+Then, they determined which distributions most effectively fit the data.
 According to the study: the pulses pseudo-frequency deduced from the measurements followed a log-normal distributions at three different intervals; the peak amplitude was well fitted by Beta distributions, the duration by Weibull distributions, while the interarrival time was lognormally distributed.
 Furthermore, the normalized damping factor of the sinusoids follows Gamma distribution, and the phase of the pulses appeared to be normally distributed by absolute value.